PhoenixSheppy/reviveMC74-docs/README.md

 ### Phone Software
 reviveMC74 keeps the original Android (JellyBean api level 17) operating system on the MC74.
 A version of the Linphone Soft VOIP application is installed.
 A com.teslacoil Android Launcher is included to allow other Android apps to be launched.

+### Further Questions

+If you have any further questions, please talk with our community at https://reddit.com/r/ReviveMC74.
+Further findings, information, and troubleshooting are available from our community via our subreddit!